 Welsh farm minister Alun Davies will make a decision in January on how much money will be transferred from the Pillar 1 single farm payment to rural development and agri-environmental schemes through Pillar 2.

-But Mr Davies said: “I don’t know where I am eventually going to go on this but it is unlikely that we will see a significant reduction in the current 11.5%.
+But, speaking at the NFU Cymru conference in Builth Wells on 7 November, he said: “I don’t know where I am eventually going to go on this but it is unlikely that we will see a significant reduction in the current 11.5%.

 “We need to make decisions on new rates for the next seven years and that involves a great deal of thinking.
 We need to invest in agriculture and in individual businesses but we also need to make Pillar 2 investments.”